Tired of my tattoo: Where do I go to get it off?

 This is embarrassing for me, because I got a tattoo on my arm, and after two years of trying to convince myself that it is "me," unfortunately, it is not.
 Where do I start to search for tattoo removal, and is it expensive?

-The most expensive method of tattoo removal, laser surgery, is popular because it's less likely to have side effects.
+- Laser surgery: The most expensive method of tattoo removal, laser surgery is popular because it's less likely to have side effects.
 The laser pulses simply pass into the outer layers of skin and break up the pigment into small pieces that can be absorbed into the body.
 Usually, it takes several laser treatments to completely remove a tattoo.
 Larger and more brightly colored tattoos usually take more treatments to remove.
+In addition, you may experience blistering, and it's possible that this may not fully remove your tattoo.

-In this procedure, the skin on top of and around the tattoo is numbed with an anesthetic spray.
-Buffing using a round sanding instrument (or a water and salt solution known as Salabrasion) removes the top layers of skin and the tattoo ink.
+- Dermabrasion: In this procedure, the skin on top of and around the tattoo is numbed with an anesthetic spray.
+Then the skin is buffed using a round sanding instrument (or a water and salt solution known as salabrasion).
+This removes the top layers of skin and the tattoo ink.
 Since the peeling of skin causes some bleeding, a bandage is placed over the "sanded" area while it heals.
-This method can cause skin discoloration, changes in skin texture, and/or scarring.
+This method can cause skin discoloration, changes in skin texture, and scarring.

-Start your search to be ink-free by speaking with your health care provider to see if s/he can direct you to reputable and experienced dermatologists in your area.
-Finally, while this may answer some of your questions about tattoo removal, only you can decide what will work best for you.
-If you find that erasing your chosen image is not the best option, you may also consider re-inking your tattoo into something that's more you.
+An effective way to start your search to be ink-free could be speaking with your health care provider to see if they might direct you to reputable and experienced dermatologists in your area.
+They may be able to discuss your options with you in more depth and help you make the best decision you can.
+While this may answer some of your questions about tattoo removal, only you can decide what may work best for you.
+If you find that erasing your chosen image isn't the best option, you may also consider working with an experienced tattoo artist to design a cover-up of your original tattoo to turn it into something that's more you.